EEveyran/cs2_buttplug.io/README.md

 → Make sure Intiface Central is open and the server is **started** (green button), not just installed.

 **Device not found**
-→ Turn on the Hush 2 first, then click Scan in Intiface.
+→ Turn on silly buttplug :D first, then click Scan in Intiface.
 Make sure Bluetooth is on.

 **No events firing in CS2**
 → Double-check the `.cfg` file is in the right CS2 folder.
 The path changed in CS2 vs CSGO.